Emergency Food Storage For Long Term Power Outages

 Instead, you need a better plan.

-An emergency food storage system that can last for years and perhaps even decades.
+An emergency food storage system that will last for years (and perhaps even decades).

-Right now, I’ve got an extra-large chest freezer in my basement.
+Right now, I’ve got a large chest freezer in my basement.

-It stores heaps and heaps of delicious and nutritious foods patiently waiting for their turn at my dinner table; thaw, cook, and devour.
+It stores heaps and heaps of delicious and nutritious foods.

 There are many reasons for owning and utilizing a large freezer, but survival food storage isn’t one of them.

-I cannot think of a single catastrophic event where you’re guaranteed a reliable supply of grid power:
+I cannot think of a single catastrophic event where a reliable grid power is a part of it:

-That’s why it is so important for your emergency food storage to be grid-INdependent.
-Freezers are grid-dependent appliances.
+That’s why it is so important for your emergency food storage to be grid-Independent.

 When The Grid Goes Down, Your Freezer Stops Freezing.